Doctoral Program - Financial Support

 As part of the doctoral program students are expected to act as teaching assistants.
 Duties typically involve assisting a professor with grading of homework problems and/or conducting weekly tutorial section meetings for elementary and intermediate statistics courses.
 In later years students may be assistants for advanced courses.
 Each quarter students are asked to list preferences for TA assignments, which are accommodated where possible.
 Tutorial section meetings provide students an opportunity to develop teaching skills.
 Our Teaching Assistants Resources section contains advice about many aspects of TA work.

 Documented teaching experience is an important factor in many post-Ph.D. job searches.
-Through course and TA evaluations students are offered the opportunity to build evidence of their teaching skills.
+Through course evaluations students are offered the opportunity to build evidence of their teaching skills.

 Research Assistantships